hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 # Which are the best websites to hire freelance developers?

 Digitization and the advent of the freelance economy have changed the way businesses work.
-A [2018 Morgan Stanley report](https://www.morganstanley.com/ideas/freelance-economy) points out that the ability to work in the cloud and the advent of freelancing platforms have opened up new channels for companies to find better talent such as online freelance marketplaces.
+A [2018 Morgan Stanley report](https://www.morganstanley.com/ideas/freelance-economy) points out that the ability to work on the cloud and the advent of freelancing platforms have opened up new channels for companies to find better talent such as online freelance marketplaces.

-Online marketplaces represent a reliable, efficient and easy way to find professional freelance developers, and can cater to your varying requirements and budgets.
-Additionally, you are guaranteed of the freelancers’ intent to work on various projects.
+Online marketplaces represent a reliable, efficient and easy way to find professional freelance developers.
+They can cater to your varying requirements and budgets too.
+Additionally, you are guaranteed of the freelancers’ intent to work on your many projects.

 ![Choosing-Freelancer-Websites.PNG](https://blog.flexiple.com/wp-content/uploads/2020/02/Choosing-Freelancer-Websites-16x9-2.png)